PabloSzx/gqless-hooks/README.md

   // helloWorldData === { data = { id,label } | undefined | null, state = "loading" | "error" | "waiting" | "done", errors = GraphqlError[] | undefined }

-  // helloWorldQuery works as initiator of the query or refetch.
+  // callback and refetch work as initiators of the query or refetch.
 };
 ```